Most females are hesitant to discuss chest wall deformities such as pectus carinatum openly.

 Surgery is Effective for Females

-These findings highlight the significance of conducting a bilateral cartilage resection to avoid recurrence, even when the cartilages are deformed unilaterally.
+These findings highlight the significance of conducting a bilateral cartilage resection to avoid recurrence, even when the cartilage are deformed unilaterally.
 Generally, female patients handle surgery very well and have minimal postoperative complications.

 Recurrence is uncommon in facilities with a lot of expertise.
 People who had their deformities corrected at a young age or who had a partial repair at the time of the first surgery are more likely to return.